abhishekghoshh/linux-helper/linux-commands.md

 # ls - list the files and directories in the current directory
 ls

-# in a list format
+# in a list format, Long listing format
 ls -l
 ls -l <file-name>